[Skip to Content]

 A quality pre-emergent will kill the germinating seeds as they attempt to emerge.
 A pre-emergent program should include applications in middle February, middle May and middle September, the critical applications for controlling puncturevine are the applications in February and May.

-There are several pre-emergent herbicides that can be used to control puncturevine in most turfgrass sites including bermudagrass, St. Augustinegrass, zoysiagrass, and buffalograss.
-Examples include: XL- 2G (Benefin plus Oryzalin), Pendulum 2G or Anderson 11-3-11 (Pendimethalin) and Balan 2.5 G .
+There are several pre-emergent herbicides that can be used to control puncturevine in most turfgrass sites including Bermudagrass, St. Augustinegrass, Zoysiagrass, and Buffalograss.
+Examples include: Pendulum 2G or Anderson 11-3-11 (Pendimethalin) and Balan 2.5 G .

 If you have puncturevine that was not controlled by pre-emergent, you may need to apply a post-emergent herbicide.
 These herbicides can be effective if used when the puncturevine is very young/immature and actively growing.
-Effective products are Crab-E-Rad PlusImage 2-4-D Amine #4, Weed Freezone, and Speedzone Southern.
+Effective products are 2-4-D Amine #4, Weed Freezone, and Trimec Southern.
 They work very well if used in the correct manner.
 It may require multiple applications to obtain control with these post-emergent products.

 Make certain you read the entire lablel when using any pesticide to insure it is safe for the type lawn you have.